Prince Harry And Meghan Markle More Serious Than Ever After Romantic Norwegian Vacation

 “This relationship has moved at lightning speed and they are mad about each other.
 Friends have even talked about them getting married this year.
 It does seem very soon, but both of them have talked about it and are ready to settle down.”

 We do know that Prince Harry and Meghan will be walking down the aisle together in March when they attend the wedding of Harry’s last unmarried friend, Tom Inskip, in Jamaica.
-The Daily Mail say that this will give Harry’s friends a better chance to get to know Markle.
+The Daily Mail says that this will give Harry’s friends a better chance to get to know Markle.
 Tom Inskip’s fiancee, Lara Hughes-Young, is already said to enjoy the company of Meghan Markle.

-Since Meghan Markle is such a big part of Prince Harry’s life now it makes sense Harry would introduce her to his sister-in-law Kate Middleton and his niece Princess Charlotte, which Us Magazine says he has also just done.
+Since Meghan Markle is such a big part of Prince Harry’s life now, it makes sense that Harry would introduce her to his sister-in-law, Kate Middleton, and his niece, Princess Charlotte, which Us Weekly Magazine says he has done.
 On Tuesday, January 10, Harry took Meghan to Apartment 1A in Kensington Palace in London to meet the Duchess of Cambridge.
-Of the visit, a source told Us Magazine that, “Meghan’s so happy she’s getting to know more of Harry’s nearest and dearest.”
+Of the visit, a source told Us Weekly that, “Meghan’s so happy she’s getting to know more of Harry’s nearest and dearest.”

 Prince Harry already introduced Markle to Prince William in November, and another insider spoke of the visit.

 “They got on fabulously.
 I’m sure Harry had been looking forward to introducing his girlfriend.
 Naturally, William is very happy for his brother.”

 Do you think Prince Harry will propose to Meghan Markle this year and why?